 Did you know that a healthy diet and regular exercise can lower your cancer risk?
 In addition to getting your regular recommended cancer screenings, modifying your lifestyle to reduce your risk is just as important.

 According to the WHO, around one third of deaths from cancer are due to the five leading behavioural and dietary risks: high body mass index, low fruit and vegetable intake, lack of physical activity, tobacco use, and alcohol use.

 A previous study reported that low intake of whole grains was associated with the largest number and proportion of diet-related cancer cases, followed by low levels of dairy products, eating lots of processed meat or red meat, low vegetable and fruit consumption and drinking high amounts of sugar-sweetened beverages.

 Knowing one’s medical family history is important.
 Cancer is a genetic disease, meaning changes occur in our genes that can result in the abnormal behaviour and multiplication of cells.
 This means it can be inherited from our parents and passed onto future generations.

 Dr Jones notes that if there’s a history of cancer in your family, it is best to start checking in with your doctor on a regular basis as early as possible, do regular self-examinations and to go for regular screenings.
 It is suggested that women go for pap smears at least every three years, and once they reach the age of 40, yearly mammograms are recommended.
 For men, testicular examinations should take place at least once a year.

-The World Health Organisation (WHO) recommends that people take note of symptoms that are out of the ordinary.
+The WHO recommends that people take note of symptoms that are out of the ordinary.
 These include sores and wounds that do not appear to be healing, lumps, abnormal bleeding, prolonged indigestion issues and persistent throat infections.